 A: The registration fee covers 2-3 practice sessions per week, a t-shirt, a trophy at the end of season banquet, and all Fairfax County administrative fees.
-The competitive registration option also the NVWF league registration, a USA Wrestling card (membership and insurance), and ribbons after every tournament.
+The competitive registration option also the WWS and MDWL league registration fees.
+All Championship Tournaments cost extra and are not included in the league fees.

 Q: What are the registration deadlines?

-A: For 2016-17 the regular registration deadline for the competitive option is November 24, 2016.
-The late registration deadline is December 17, 2016 and there is an additional $25 fee.
-Your child will also not eligilbe to compete in the December tournament.
-For the non-competitive option, registration is open until December 17, 2016 but there is no late fee.
-No registrations will be accepted after this date.
+A: For 2018-19 the regular registration deadline for the competitive option is November 24, 2018.
+The late registration deadline is December 17, 2018 and there is an additional $25 fee.

 Q: What is the practice schedule?